3rfaan/arch-everforest/README.md

 $ umount -R /mnt
 ```

-Then type `poweroff` and remove the installation disk from the virtual machine.
+Then type `poweroff` and remove the installation disk.

 ## System-related Configurations